evmos/docs/docs/develop/api/tendermint-rpc.md

 # Tendermint RPC

-The [Tendermint RPC](https://docs.tendermint.com/v0.34/rpc/) allows you to query transactions, blocks, consensus state, broadcast transactions, etc.
+The Tendermint RPC allows you to query transactions, blocks, consensus state, broadcast transactions, etc.

+## RPC/HTTP

+JSONRPC requests can be POST'd to the root RPC endpoint via HTTP.
+See the list of supported Tendermint RPC endpoints using swagger [here](../api#clients).

+## RPC/Websocket

-## Subscribing to Cosmos and Tendermint Events via Websocket
+### Cosmos and Tendermint Events

-Tendermint Core provides a [Websocket](https://docs.tendermint.com/v0.34/tendermint-core/subscription.html) connection to subscribe or unsubscribe to Tendermint `Events`.
-Events are objects that contain information about the execution of the application and are are triggered after a block is committed.
+`Event`s are objects that contain information about the execution of the application and are triggered after a block is committed.
 They are mainly used by service providers like block explorers and wallet to track the execution of various messages and index transactions.
 You can get the full list of `event` categories and values [here](./clients#list-of-tendermint-events).

-More on Events
+More on Events:

 - [Cosmos SDK Events](https://docs.cosmos.network/main/core/events.html)

-## Tendermint Websocket
+### Subscribing to Events via Websocket

+Tendermint Core provides a [Websocket](https://docs.tendermint.com/v0.34/tendermint-core/subscription.html) connection to subscribe or unsubscribe to Tendermint `Events`.
 To start a connection with the Tendermint websocket you need to define the address with the `--rpc.laddr` flag when starting the node (default `tcp://127.0.0.1:26657`):

 ```bash
 evmosd start --rpc.laddr="tcp://127.0.0.1:26657"